morapelker/bluesnap-ios-int/README.md

 On your submit action (i.e. when the user submits their payment during checkout), you should call `BSCcInputLine`'s `validate` function to make sure the data is correct.
 If the validation was successful (i.e. `validate` returns `true`), then call `BSCcInputLine`'s `submitPaymentFields()` function, which will call the `didSubmitCreditCard` callback with the results of the submission.

 Another option is to call `checkCreditCard(ccn: String)`, which first validates and then submits the details, calling the delegate `didSubmitCreditCard` after a successful submit.

+# 3D Secure Authentication
+The SDK includes an integrated Cardinal SDK for 3DS Authentication.
+If you choose to activate this service and the shopper chooses credit card as payment method, a cardinal result will be passed as part of the SdkResult (threeDSAuthenticationResult property).

+If 3DS Authentication was not successful, the threeDSAuthenticationResult property will contain one of the following errors:
+* `AUTHENTICATION_UNAVAILABLE` 3D Secure is unavailable for this card or a technical error occurred.
+* `AUTHENTICATION_FAILED` Payment/Transaction error.
+* `AUTHENTICATION_NOT_SUPPORTED` No attempt to run 3D Secure challenge was done due to unsupported 3DS version.

+In that case, you can decide whether you want to proceed with the transaction without 3DS Authentication or not.

 # Sending the payment for processing
 If the shopper purchased via PayPal, then the transaction has successfully been submitted and no further action is required.